aws/amazon-ecs-cli/README.md

    --vpc 		[Optional] Specifies the ID of an existing VPC in which to launch your container instances.
 If you specify a VPC ID, you must specify a list of existing subnets in that VPC with the --subnets option.
 If you do not specify a VPC ID, a new VPC is created with two subnets.
    --instance-type 	[Optional] Specifies the EC2 instance type for your container instances.
 Defaults to t2.micro.
    --image-id 		[Optional] Specify the AMI ID for your container instances.
 Defaults to amazon-ecs-optimized AMI.
+   --force 		[Optional] Forces the recreation of any existing resources that match your current configuration.
+This option is useful for cleaning up stale resources from previous failed attempts.
 ```

 For example, to create an ECS cluster with two Amazon EC2 instances, use the following command: